8

 “Terra-san, lean down here for a second.”

 “Yeah?”
-Terra did as asked without much thought.
-Diode tightly pinched her nose, making Terra jump back.
+Terra did as she was asked without a second thought.
+She jumped back when Diode tightly pinched her nose.
 "Agh?!"

-“I'm sorry, I don't want you getting noisy now.
+“I'm sorry, I don’t want you raising a fuss right now.
 Dishcrash-san, there's no point in keeping score here.
-How about we get to the heart of the matter at hand?”
+How about we skip to the heart of the matter?”

 “And that, meaning?”

 “By that, I mean Terra is an asset to the Endeavours.
-Isn't that right?
-She's one of the clan's elite decompas.”
+Isn’t that right?
+She's one of the clan's elite decompers.”

 “Yes, that is true.
-It has been true from the start.”
+That has always been true.”

-“And so, I would vow to wager a lifetime's worth of maydays that I am an asset for Terra-san.
-Right now, Terra standing here with us is more important than the Gendo who showed up.
+“She’s very important to me, too.
+I’m vowing to wager a lifetime’s worth of maydays by saying this, but Terra-san standing here right now is more important to me than the Gendō who just showed up.
 We have a common goal.”

 “Hmm, I see, I see...”
 Dishcrash closed his eyes and pinched his chin, then finally spoke in a serious tone.
-"Although keeping track of our score may be useless, one may expect to know I cannot ignore the matter of a suspicious person's skill training in both the new and old town districts for the past half a month.
-Additionally, that same person is known to frequent back alleys in the Year 25 Ring, actively seeking drug and crack specialists.
+"Although there may be no point in keeping track of our score, as you say, one may also expect to know I cannot ignore the matter of a suspicious person skill training in both the new and old town districts for the past half month.
+Additionally, this very same person is known to frequent back alleys in the Year 25 Ring, actively seeking drug and crack specialists.
 Those are points I cannot turn a bli–”

 “Die-sa–” Terra started to shout, but quickly covered her mouth with both hands.
 The liaison's narrow eyes and Diode's cold look stabbed her from both sides.

 “...turn a blind eye to.”
 Dishcrash said, returning his gaze to Diode.
 "In short, these events are connected.
-If there is an issue that requires more suitable management on my part, then there is an issue that also requires correction on your part.
-Wouldn't you agree, Diode-san?”
+If there is an issue requiring more suitable management on my part, then there is an issue that also requires correction on your part.
+Would you agree, Diode-san?”

-“I hope that we are on the same page, but probably.”
+“I hope we are on the same page, but probably.”

-“At any rate, it can wait two years, can't it?”
+“At any rate, that can wait two years, can’t it?”

-“So you are not opposed to a temporary arrangement?”
+“So, you do not oppose a temporary arrangement?”

 “I'm not that greedy.”

 “Hmm, I see.
 Hm.”
 As he thought, Dishcrash twirled the fuzz on his right cheek.
-Then he suddenly spoke up, full of cheer.
-"As an aside, I have not yet spoken of the business I have concerning you two.”
+Then he suddenly spoke, full of cheer.
+"As an aside, I have not yet spoken of the business I have concerning the both of you.”

 “Huh?”
 "Ah, right.”

-“I am here with regards to your appeal with the Council of Elders.
-Your method of hauling extra-large bachi orca has been deemed a matter of exceptional importance, and thus they have ordered its continuation.
-You are to report back with a total of ten specimens.
-You two, please raise your left and right hands.”
+“I am here with regard to your appeal with the Council of Elders.
+Your method of hauling extra-large bachi orca has been deemed a matter of exceptional importance.
+Thus, they have ordered Terra of the Intercontinental family and self-proclaimed Diode of the Gendō clan to establish its continuation.
+You are to report to the Council with a total of ten specimens.
+Both of you, please raise your left and right hands.”

 “Ahh...
 Wha?”

-Terra was in a daze, not quite understanding why the conversation had gone in that direction or ended how it did.
-So she was startled when Diode suddenly kicked the chair beside her and yelled, "Shit, that hurt!"
+Terra was in a daze, not quite understanding the direction the conversation had taken or how it reached the conclusion it did.
+So, she was startled when Diode suddenly kicked the chair beside her and yelled, "Shit, that hurt!"

 “W-what's wrong?
 Die-san...”
 Terra asked nervously.

 “We got played.
-He meant to tell us that from the very start, but he made us think there was no point to this and waited for us to yield.
-He was smiling at his true intentions the whole time.”
+He meant to tell us about the boat from the very start, but he made us think this was a pointless discussion and waited for us to back down.
+He was smiling about his true intentions the whole time.”

 “Meaning?”